ipipan/spacy-pl/README.md

 ### Word embeddings
 Word embeddings trained on KGR10 corpus (over 4 billion of words) using Fasttext by Jan Kocoń and Michał Gawor (https://clarin-pl.eu/dspace/handle/11321/606).

+Please see this [Jupyter notebook](https://nbviewer.jupyter.org/github/ipipan/spacy-pl/blob/master/spaCy-PL-embeddings.ipynb) for a demo.

 ## Change history
  * 0.0.3 -- added support for spaCy 2.2